MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/how-to-customize-branding.md

 1. **Page background color**: The entire space behind the sign-in box.
 1. **Banner logo**: Logo that appears at the top of the sign-in box
 1. **Sign-in page title**: Larger text that appears below the banner logo.
-1. **Sign-in page description**: Text to describe the of the sign-in page.
+1. **Sign-in page description**: Text to describe the sign-in page.
 1. **Username hint and text**: The text that appears before a user enters their information.
 1. **Self-service password reset**: A link you can add below the sign-in page text for password resets.
 1. **Sign-in page text**: Text you can add below the username field.